-Default Setting LuaTeX-ja predefines eight character ranges for convinience.
+Default Setting LuaTEX-ja predefines eight character ranges for convinience.
 They are determined from the following data:

-- Blocks in Unicode 6.0. - \bullet The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - \bullet The PXbase bundle for pTEX by Takayuki Yato.
+- Blocks in Unicode 6.0. - The Adobe-Japan1-UCS2 mapping between a CID Adobe-Japan1-6 and Unicode. - The PXbase bundle for pTFX by Takayuki Yato.